oskarestrom/mp4_video_generation/README.md

     'text_color':'white', #color of the text

     #Scale bar
-    'add_scale_bar':True, #add scale bar to the video 'mag':'100x', #magnification of the microscope used to acquire the video 'camera_pixel_width':16, #camera pixel width in microns
+    'd_scalebar':{ #dictionary of scale bar to add to the video 'mag':'100x', #magnification of the microscope used to acquire the video 'camera_pixel_width':16, #camera pixel width in microns
+    },

     #Timestamp
-    'add_timestamp':True, #add timestamp to the video
+    'd_timestamp':{
-    'nbr_of_decimals_for_timestamp':1, #number of decimals for the timestamp
+        'nbr_of_decimals_for_timestamp':1, #number of decimals for the timestamp }

 }
 vid.save_as_mp4(img, settings)